EnriquePSouza/webstore-api-2018/README.md

 ```
 Build the Project and Run:

-in Visual Studio Community select this solution:
+In Visual Studio Community select this solution:
 ```
 ..\WebStore\WebStore.sln - Open Project Build and Run with the "WebStoreApi" set as Startup Project.
 ```
-in Visual Studio Code, select the folder "WebStore".
+In Visual Studio Code, select the folder "WebStore".
 Visual Studio Code ask you to create ".vscode" folder.
 Click "yes".
 Open terminal (Ctrl+') and execute this commands:
 ```
 cd .\WebStore.Api\
 dotnet restore